letsencrypt/boulder/README.md

 get](https://github.com/golang/go/issues/9637).

-Local development also requires a RabbitMQ installation and MariaDB 10 or MySQL installation (see above).
+Local development also requires a RabbitMQ installation and MariaDB 10 installation (see above).
 MariaDB should be run on port 3306 for the default integration tests.

 To update the Go dependencies: